Willie169/ubuntu-setup-with-vnc-and-gpu/README.md

 5. Click `Steam` on the menu bar (upper left corner) and click `Settings`.
 6. Click `compatibility`.
 7. Toggle on `Enable Steam Play for all other titles` if such option exists.
-8. Select the option you want.
+8. Select the Proton engine you want.
 9. Restart Steam.

 ### Fcitx5